vsoch/codestats/README.md

 to generate a nice interface, which will be organized by type and repository.
 You can see an example at [https://vsoch.github.io/codestats](https://vsoch.github.io/codestats)

+### Questions?

+So what else would you like to see?
+Additional stats or interface support?
+Please [open an issue](https://github.com/vsoch/codestats/issues) and let me know!

 ### TODO

- - add better organization / filtering to results UI
+ - GitHub Actions!
+ - Create organization summary metrics (maybe in a second tab?)
- - should there be a common format for a stat, beyond hard coding?
+ - IDEA: should there be a common format for a stat, beyond hard coding?
 E.g., most seem like checking if something exists - this could be YAML

 ## Previous Art